 Understanding Functional Endoscopic Sinus Surgery (FESS)

 Despite the availability of several different types of procedures in the treatment of recurrent acute and chronic sinusitis, the overwhelming and most common operation is known as a functional endoscopic sinus surgery, or “FESS”, for short).
-Simply put, in performing a FESS operation, surgeons avoid cutting the skin by inserting a nasal endoscope attached to a fiber optic lens into through the nostrils to remove infected sinus bone and tissue.
+Simply put, in performing a FESS operation, surgeons use microinstruments and a nasal endoscope attached to a fiber optic lens into through the nostrils to assist in the removal of obstructive and infected sinus bone and tissue.

 Prior to the advent of the FESS procedure, surgeons were only well-versed in treating infections in the maxillary paranasal sinuses.
 If a fungus or bacteria occurred in the ethmoid, frontal, or sphenoid sinuses, patients usually experienced only a partial improvement of their chronic sinusitis.
 Doctors seldom knew which sinus was infected, since the sinus CAT scan was not yet in wide use, affecting the success rate dramatically.
 Traditional sinus surgery had not yet been perfected, so patients were left with scars and only a marginal improvement in their sinusitis.

 The FESS procedure is thus considered the mainstay for patients seeking effective results in battling sinusitis and nasal polyps, and is the go-to procedure for not only chronic sinusitis, but also for recurrent acute sinusitis and sinus problems resulting from bacterial and/or fungal infection.

 Dr. Bennett uses the FESS for most of his sinus procedures due to its outstanding success rate coupled with its minimally invasive character.
 It is an outstanding example of how today’s modern medical technology has made a complex condition much more treatable.